Evening and Weekend appointments

-Choice+ clinics are funded by the Prime Minister’s GP Access Fund to help people who need same day appointments.
-There is a Choice+ clinic in every area of Gloucestershire.
+There are a number of sites offering GP appointments in hours and also at weekends and evenings, in every area of Gloucestershire.
 Your nearest clinic is at Churchdown Surgery, Gloucester Health Access Centre and Matson Lane Surgery, but you can go to whichever clinic is most convenient for you.
 The clinics are staffed by experienced local GPs.
 Clinics are open every day of the week, including Saturdays, Sundays and Bank Holidays.
 Evening appointments are also available.

 Ring your GP practice as normal.
-Our reception team will take some brief details of your medical problem and offer a Choice+ appointment if this would be suitable for you.
-You may also be offered a Choice+ appointment if you attend a Minor Injury & Illness Unit at a community hospital.
+Our reception team will take some brief details of your medical problem and offer an appointment if this would be suitable for you.
+You may also be offered an appointment if you attend a Minor Injury & Illness Unit at a community hospital.

-Do Choice+ clinics have access to my medical records?
+Do these clinics have access to my medical records?

-At the moment, Choice+ doctors do not have access to full medical records.
-We hope that this will soon change and that Choice+ will be able to access your records if you give them permission to do so.
-Please bring a list of the medication you take to your Choice+ appointment.
+At the moment, some clinics will have and some will not have access to full medical records.
+We hope that this will soon change and that all clinics will shortly be able to access your records if you give them permission to do so.
+Please bring a list of the medication you take to your appointment.

-Does my own GP know what has happened at my Choice+ appointment?
+Does my own GP know what has happened at my appointment?

-When you come to a Choice+ clinic, you will be asked if you are happy for a record of your appointment to be sent to your own GP.
+When you come to a non practice clinic appointment, you will be asked if you are happy for a record of your appointment to be sent to your own GP.
 Provided you say yes, a summary of the appointment will be sent to your own doctor